PaceCCS/preset-networks/README.md

 length = "1000 m"
 ```

 The properties in these files are effectively defaults.
-We will use user inputs to override them.
+User inputs will override them.

 Units are parsed.
 You can write whatever you want.
 Default units will be defined in the schemas.